Virtualization-projects/ee-workshop/DESKTOP.md

 >  Docker Desktop Enterprise installed on your laptop with internet access to complete this lab.
 An XX-day evaluation license is included with the download of Docker Desktop Enterprise.
 > * You will also need a code editor.
-Instructions here demonstrate the use of Microsoft Visual Studio Code (vscode), but any code editor should work.
+Instructions here demonstrate the use of [Microsoft Visual Studio Code (vscode)](https://code.visualstudio.com/download), but any code editor should work.
 >   * No knowledge of the code syntax is assumed.
->   * Some steps demonstrate the use of Docker plugins in vscode; many code editors have Docker plugins available that should function similarly.
+>   * Some steps demonstrate the use of the [Docker plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) in vscode; many code editors have Docker plugins available that should function similarly.
 The plugins are not required and the equivalent command will be given to complete the step.

 **Windows**
 > **Windows 10: Docker Desktop requires Hyper-V features utilizing Windows 10 Pro or Enterprise to successfully install it.**
 >
 * [Download Docker Desktop Enterprise for Windows 10](https://docs.docker.com/ee/desktop/admin/install/windows/)
+* Windows 10 Pro or Enterprise

 **Mac**